Last updated on October 22, 2025

 Snow-Covered Forest | Illustration by Alayna Danner

 Mechanically, they’re not very different from regular lands.
-All the snow basic lands add mana of their specified type.
+All the snow basic lands add snow mana of their specified type.
 There are also snow dual lands and non-basic snow lands that add generic mana.
 All this mana can be used normally as if it were from regular sources.

 Icehide Troll